oddmario/code-protection/README.md

 See https://stackoverflow.com/a/3509258/8524395, https://stackoverflow.com/questions/9148890/how-to-make-clang-compile-to-llvm-ir and https://stackoverflow.com/a/3744093/8524395 for examples and more explanation :)

 ## Are programming languages like C# and Java really compiled or rather interpreted?
 This can be confusing actually.
-Programming languages like C# and Java depend on their JIT compilers (the installed .NET Framework/JVM runtime).
+Programming languages like C# and Java depend on their JIT compilers (the installed .NET runtime/JVM runtime).

-When you compile your C# application or Java project, you don't actually get an executable containing native code, but you get an executable containing the bytecode understood by the corresponding JIT compiler (.NET framework/JVM runtime).
+When you compile your C# application or Java project, you don't actually get an executable containing native code, but you get an executable containing the bytecode understood by the corresponding JIT compiler (.NET runtime/JVM runtime).
-Such JIT compilers then will translate the needed bytecode bits into native code once needed.
+Such JIT compilers then will translate the needed bytecode bits into native code once needed (during execution).

 I personally disagree with calling such programming languages compiled, they probably have their own definition of "compilation" but what I'd really consider a compiled program is those that are directly understood by the computer processor.